Bavaria & Berchtesgaden

 A big reason we chose to visit Berchtesgaden (like most tourists who come) was because of its dark and stormy past.
 Adolf Hitler fell in love with the small and charming mountain town and built his sprawling Berghof vacation mansion in the Bavarian Alps of Obersalzberg, a small town overlooking Berchtesgaden.
 He spent more time there during WWII than anywhere else and it became one of his private Nazi headquarters.
 His influence is felt throughout the area and his sister, Paula Hitler, is buried in the town’s cemetery.
 To protect the grave from vandalism, her name was changed on the headstone years ago.

 After lunch at the Eagle’s Nest, we drove over to Hotel Zum Türken to explore the underground bunkers beneath the hotel.
 During WWII, the hotel served as a headquarters for the SS and the bunkers below connected to next-door neighbor Hitler’s residence, the Berghof.
-The bunkers were intended to be used as an escape route but were never used.
+The bunkers were intended to be used as an escape route.
 To call these bunkers creepy would be an understatement – they were so eerie that when J would say something, I would jump because I was so on edge.
-The lighting is poor, the floors are wet, the walls damp and then there’s the historical reason for their existence – you basically feel like you’re in a horror movie and something bad is about happen any second.
+The lighting is poor, the floors are wet, the walls damp and then there’s the historical reason for their existence – you basically feel like you’re in a horror movie and something bad is about to happen any second.
 To make it worse, these bunkers aren’t very well known so there are very few tourists that visit.
 We encountered one other family while we were touring them – one!

 To counter-balance our heavy WWII-soaked day, we decided to drive to nearby Lake Königssee the next day for some light-hearted hiking.
 It’s one of the most gorgeous places I’ve ever visited.
 I don’t think my eyes ever fully adjusted to the beauty around me that day – it was just too much.
 The glassy green water, the rolling fog, the majestic mountains, the quaint Bavarian boathouses … it just never felt real!